Health Tips for Altitude Sickness

 Prevention?
 Stay Hydrated!

 When I’m in the mountains, I drink a quart of water upon rising, using a one quart mason jar to keep track.
 I also use electrolytes since they help me absorb water more effectively.
-These sugar-free electrolytes sweetened with stevia are the best.
 If you’re worried about altitude sickness DO NOT drink alcohol since it’s very dehydrating!

 Use a Pulse Oximeter to Diagnose the Problem